network-operator/network-operator.io/content/_index.md

 # Network Operators for Kubernetes

-This project will be the home for using the Kubernetes Operator pattern for managing network infrastructure.
+This project will be the home for using the Kubernetes Operator pattern for managing (primarily) on-premises network infrastructure and/or VMs.

 ## What is it?

-`network-operators.io` is a domain registered for creating Kubernetes Operators with a valid, owned domain.
+`network-operator.io` is a domain registered for creating Kubernetes Operators with a valid, owned domain.

 The aim is to support multiple Operators for different things, such as: